Telecommunication Device Distribution Program (TDDP)

 - If I meet all qualifications, will I be accepted for the program?

 There are a limited number of people who can be accepted for the TDDP Wireless Pilot Program.
-If you meet all the qualifications but are not accepted this year, you may be accepted next year for the second year of the pilot.

 - What will be expected of the participants?